pajaz/final-module-linux-conf-mgmt2022/Installation.md

 User account management will be automated with following presets:
 - Webserver will have all users present, admin users will have sudo rights.
 - User workstations will have admin accounts with sudo present.
 The designated user's account will be created manually.
   - Debian 11 installation forces the creation of a user account.
-Create one and just remove it immediately with root as the management might get messy with manually created accounts.
+Create one and just remove it immediately with root as the management might get messy with manually created admin accounts.
 - Administrative unit (salt-master) will have admin accounts present but will be configured manually for now.

 Started out by creating a pillar for the users, with separate .sls files for admins and regular users: